 IFLA’s tweet here provides more information on the initiative.

 He tangata!
-Without a doubt the best part of the annual IFLA Congress is the people.
+Without a doubt, the best part of the annual IFLA Congress is the people.
 Imagine swapping ideas and initiatives about libraries and librarianship with people from Puerto Rico, Finland, America, and Ireland in the space of an hour or two!
 And equally, we also had a chance to get together with Australian representatives, for the traditional Tuesday night gathering, to share ideas and influences in our region.

 On a more social front, one of the features of the Congress is the @iflaglobal Cultural Evening, where the host nation showcases its cultural heritage.
 Dublin took us to one of their newer libraries in Dun Laoghaire and everyone absolutely loved it!
 We had the opportunity to meet and catch up with library colleagues and friends from all over the world — it was quite moving in these post-lockdown months.
 Here is a link featuring some brilliant snippets of Irish entertainment, and a pic of some kiwis you might recognise from Auckland, Christchurch, and Wellington!

 On the last night, the premier sponsors of the conference, OCLC, hosted a networking evening at the world-famous Guinness Storehouse.
-If you haven’t heard about this storehouse, it is well worth a look at their website — they have a world-class archive which has material dating back to 1759 (read the label!).
+If you haven’t heard about this storehouse, it is well worth a look at their website — they have a world-class archive that has material dating back to 1759 (read the label!).
 Arthur Guinness had the foresight in that year to secure a 9000 (yes, nine thousand) year lease for his brewery site.
-Sampling of the remarkable product is obligatory in Dublin, and it is a marvel to see 70% of patrons (of all ages) drinking the same libation, despite many other products on offer.
+A sampling of the remarkable product is obligatory in Dublin, and it is a marvel to see 70% of patrons (of all ages) drinking the same libation, despite many other products on offer.
 I’m proud to note that I came home with two certificates, one reflecting my attendance at IFLA’s fantastic multicultural Congress, and the other (pictured below) affirming my ability to pour Ireland’s legendary stout.

 A massive thank you to our Dublin librarian hosts, and the international library community, for putting on this face-to-face Congress (#WLIC2022).
 I was inspired, engaged, “enabled”, and most certainly connected with a great number of librarians from all facets of our sector.
 As they say in Ireland — a hundred thousand hugs and thank you’s!